-If you want a smaller housing than behind-the-ear hearing aids, then receiver-in-the-ear (RITE) hearing aids may be the solution.
+If you want a smaller housing than behind-the-ear hearing aids, then receiver-in-the-canal (RIC) hearing aids may be the solution.

-Whether or not RITE hearing aids are suitable for you depends on the shape of your ear and your degree of hearing loss.
+Whether or not RIC hearing aids are suitable for you depends on the shape of your ear and your degree of hearing loss.

 Receiver-in-canal (RIC) hearing aids are similar to behind-the-ear hearing aids in shape and style.
 But they are smaller because the receiver (or the loudspeaker) is placed in the ear-tip instead of the housing.
 These hearing aids are most suitable if you have mild to severe hearing loss.